ezg27/Tribe-EQ/README.md

 A full stack implementation of a user interface for the equaliser section of a typical mixing console/plugin.
 Through interaction with a RESTful API, it allows for the management of settings through viewing, creating, updating and deleting presets.

+Frontend built with React + hosted on Netlify, corresponding RESTful API built using Go + hosted on Heroku.
+Database hosted with MongoDB/mLab.

+I opted for a typical MVC architecture, allowing for the separation of concerns and ease of testing the controller functions.

 I chose to utilise the value ranges (and colour scheme) for gain/frequency controls of a typical SSL 4000-series console.
 While such boards often utilise variable dials/knobs to control parameters like gain/frequency, I opted for sliders due to greater ease of use in web/screen based applications.

-Frontend built with React + hosted on Netlify, corresponding RESTful API built using Go + hosted on Heroku.
-Database hosted with MongoDB/mLab.

 APP URL: https://condescending-galileo-cfdd11.netlify.com